 Improving Access to Assistive Technology and Learning Tools

 Technology has opened many doors for students with learning disabilities.
-Globally, the edtech and smart classrooms market, as of 2024, is valued at over $150 billion.
-Within the next seven years, this market is set to reach a value of almost $460 billion.
-In many cases, such advancements in classroom tech can benefit students dealing with learning disabilities.
+According to Grand View Research market analysis published in 2024, the global edtech and smart classrooms market was valued at over $150 billion in 2024, with projections indicating growth to nearly $460 billion by 2031.
+These advancements in classroom technology directly benefit students with learning disabilities.

 Tools like speech-to-text software and audiobooks can remove major learning barriers.
 These tools help learners focus on understanding instead of struggling with mechanics.